- Bullying Prevention

-To guide this process I established the Gender Equality Committee to assist in implementing the University's Gender Equality Strategy and Action Plan 2015-2020 (PDF, 144.65 KB) (opens in a new window) The Strategy addresses how to better support those areas of the organisation that have traditionally struggled to recruit, retain and advance female staff, as well as strategies to facilitate a deeper understanding and commitment to gender equity across the entire organisation.
+To guide this process, I established the Gender Equality Committee to assist in implementing the University's Gender Equality Strategy and Action Plan 2015-2020.
+The Strategy seeks to support areas of the organisation that have traditionally struggled to recruit, retain and advance female staff, as well as to facilitate a deeper understanding and commitment to gender equity across the entire organisation.
+In response to the Strategy, we have: